AhmetZamanis/LoanRequestClassification/Report.md

     glmnet model, we need to tune the parameters alpha and lambda, as a floating point number between 0 and 1.
 We’ll discuss the intuition behind the parameters later.
     -   The parameters of the preprocessing steps are stored together with the parameters of the learner, so we need to write the learner prefix before the hyperparameters.
 -   We create an Autotuner: The autotuner takes the graph learner to be tuned, the resampling method and performance measure to be used, the tuning search space, tuning algorithm and the terminator object.
     -   The resampling is carried out when the autotuner is created, so we need to set seed before creating an autotuner if we want to use the same crossvalidation folds.
 -   We’ll mainly use log loss as our scoring method for tuning, as it is the default for many models, and is affected by class weights.
-    -   The only exception will be the kNN algorithm, as it doesn’t take class weights, and log loss may be biased because of the class imbalance.
+    -   The only exception will be the kNN algorithm, as it doesn’t take class weights, and log loss may not be appropriate for our objective without taking the class imbalance into account.
         Instead, we’ll use the PRAUC metric, which we’ll discuss later.
 -   In this instance, we use the simulated annealing tuning algorithm, which will run with 100 evaluations.
-One evaluation is one resampling (in this case, 5-folds) of one parameter configuration.
+One evaluation is one resampling (in this case, 5-folds crossvalidation) of one parameter configuration.
 -   We train the autotuner on the classification task.
 This will carry out the hyperparameter tuning, save the archive of the tuning results, and apply the best found tune to the graph learner within